 After the 37 micron is packed properly (no more than a quarter inch thickness) fold over the top quarter to half inch of material at the opening of the bag and place it into a pre-press mold.
 Pre-press the material to ensure there are no gaps or inconsistencies in the material.
 After the pre-press, the material should feel solid and firm between your fingers.

 Next, take the filled rosin bag and place it inside a 220 micron bag of the same dimensions, with the folded end of the first bag going into the bottom of the larger bag.
 Also make sure that the seams along the sides of both bags line up with each other.
-This ensures that the folded tops of the rosin bags are facing opposite directions, as opposed to the folded tops being on the same end.
+Ensure that the folded tops of the rosin bags are facing opposite directions, as opposed to the folded tops being on the same end.
 This keeps the inner bag sealed inside of the outer bag.